CQCL/hugr/specification/hugr.md

 Replace a set of CFG sibling nodes with a single BasicBlock node having a CFG node child which has as its children the set of BasicBlock nodes originally specified.
 The set of basic blocks must satisfy constraints:
-* All (controlflow) edges whose target is in the set but whose source is outside, must have the same target
+* There must be exactly one node in the set with incoming (controlflow) edges from nodes outside the set.
+* The set may not include the entry block
 * There must be exactly one edge from a node in the set to a node outside it.

 Situations in which multiple nodes have edges leaving the set, can be converted to